 The Batman‘s Hugo has a very… distinct design, no doubt, but from the second he opens his mouth you know that he’s a learned man, an unflappable man, a man who can peel you apart after two minutes’ small-talk.

-His sinister wheeze, by the way, is provided by one Frank Gorshin, the same man who was capable of this forty years and forty thousand cigarettes ago.
+His sinister wheeze, by the way, comes courtesy of one Frank Gorshin, the same man who was capable of this forty years (and forty thousand cigarettes) ago.
 Like all performers of his caliber, he left this world far too soon, but I find it somewhat poignant that the man who brought Batman’s first TV archenemy to life ended his career bringing Batman’s first comics archenemy to life.

 Strange’s professional credentials sway the judge toward believing that Ethan is fit for reintegration into society, while a scientist from Wayne Enterprises assures us that Ethan’s mutations will eventually fade (… I think?) if he refrains from shapeshifting for a long enough time.
 The scientist, by the way, is a neat little Easter Egg that shows off the depths of Weisman’s comics geekery.
 Good man.